 Amy is a Ph.D. candidate at the Evans School.
 She began her Ph.D. program in Public Policy and Management at the Evans School of Public Policy and Governance in 2013.
 Her research focuses on policy implementation, foreign aid, and international development.
 She applies a mixed methods research lens to her work.
 Prior to joining the Ph.D. program, Amy worked in foreign aid implementation, including project management and proposal development, for Chemonics International.
 She was part of the Latin America and Caribbean department, and spent approximately a quarter of her time working abroad.

 Amy has a B.A. from Middlebury College in International Studies, focusing on Latin America.
-She also has an M.A. in International Policy Studies, with a focus on International Development, from the Monterey Institute of International Studies (now the Middlebury Institute of International Studies at Monterey), and an M.S. in Public Policy from the Evans School, University of Washington.
+She also has an M.A. in International Policy Studies, with a focus on International Development, from the Monterey Institute of International Studies (now the Middlebury Institute of International Studies at Monterey), and an M.Sc. in Public Policy from the Evans School, University of Washington.

-She is from Seattle, Washington, and is fluent in Spanish.
+She is from Seattle, Washington, and speaks English and Spanish.